simolus3/sqlite3.dart/sqlite3_flutter_libs/README.md

 If you're seeing those crashes, you could try setting `android.bundle.enableUncompressedNativeLibs=false` in your `gradle.properties` file.
 Be aware that this increases the size of your application when installed.

+Alternatively, you can use the `applyWorkaroundToOpenSqlite3OnOldAndroidVersions` method from this library.
+It will try to open `sqlite3` in Java, which seems to work more reliably.
+After sqlite3 has been loaded from Java, we can open it in Dart too.

 ### Providing a temporary path

 If you have complex queries failing with a `SQLITE_IOERR_GETTEMPPATH 6410` error, you could try to explicitly set the